 Once you have everyone together and having fun, you can give a short speech on why these people are such an important part of your life and why you want them to stand by your side on your wedding day—and then ask everyone collectively if they’ll be your groomsmen.

 Chances are, you’ll be met with a resounding “yes”—at which point everyone can go back to the fun and festivities.
+Asking everyone at once also provides the entire group with a sense of familiarity and comradery, which will make future wedding-related get-togethers (like your bachelor party) all the more fun.

 There are a ton of fun and creative ways in which you can ask someone to be your groomsmen.
 But, if that’s not your style, no worries; you can always, you know, just ask.